 - The school will issue a written statement of the findings of the investigation within fourteen (14) days of the completion of the investigation.
-The Findings Statement will be sent to the Complainant and Respondent via certified mail with return receipt through the U.S. Postal System. - The Findings Statement will include a determination as to whether or not discrimination or harassment took place and any appropriate remedy or disciplinary actions up to and including dismissal from the school.
+The Findings Statement will be sent to the Complainant and Respondent via certified mail with return receipt through the U.S. Postal System. - The Findings Statement will include a determination as to whether any Title IX or VAWA violations took place and will include any supportive measures for the complainant and any appropriate remedy or disciplinary actions for the respondent up to and including dismissal from the school.
 Disciplinary actions shall be determined on a case-by-case basis.
-Discipline decisions that affect a student or students shall be made in accordance with the terms of the CSHA Student Code of Conduct found in the school's Student and Employee handbooks.
+Discipline decisions that affect a student or students shall be made in accordance with the terms of the CSHA Student Code of Conduct found in the school's Student Policies and Procedures and Employee handbooks. - Supportive Measures: Students/employees have the right to request these protective measures, if they can be reasonably accommodated, regardless if notification to law enforcement has been made or if the investigation/hearing outcome has yet to be determined.
+Possible supportive measures that may be requested by the respondent: change of schedule, leave of absence (LOA), withdrawal with ability to return without penalties, no contact orders for the respondent. - Disciplinary Actions for Students: Possible remedies/disciplinary actions for student respondent: probation, interim measures (suspension, leave of absence no contact orders, altered schedule, or any measures the school deems necessary to protect the safety of the CSHA community) or dismissal with or without ability to reapply. - Disciplinary actions for employees: Possible remedies/disciplinary actions for employees for violations of Title IX or VAWA Policy: Disciplinary action may include, but is not limited to probation, paid/unpaid suspension from work, altered work schedule, training or counseling specific to the offense or termination with or without the opportunity to re-apply for future employment.